-How to increase C drive space in Windows Server 2016?
+How to increase C drive space in Windows Server 2016

-Option 1: Increase space by freeing up
+Option 1: Increase C drive space by cleaning up disk

 - Confirm the deleting operation.

-Option 2: Increase free space by resizing
+Option 2: Add more free space from other partitions

-- Right-click C drive and select “Extend Volume…“
+- Right-click C drive and select Extend Volume.

 - Click Next to continue the Extend Volume Wizard.